tonivade/claudb/README.md

 Now only implements a subset of REDIS commands, but is usable.

 ~~ClauDB also supports persistence compatible with REDIS, RDB dumps and AOF journal.
-It can create compatible RDB files you can load in a REDIS server.~~
+It can create compatible RDB files you can load in a REDIS server.~~ Removed since 2.0 version

-ClauDB also supports persistence and offheap memory based on H2 [MVStore](http://www.h2database.com/html/mvstore.html).

 Now ClauDB support master/slave replication, a master can have multiple slaves, but at the moment slaves can't have slaves.

 Also implements partially the Pub/Sub subsystem.

+## Changes in 2.0 version

+The RDB file format support has been dropped and replaced with h2 [MVStore](http://www.h2database.com/html/mvstore.html).

+This allows ClauDB to have file persistence and off heap memory support.

+Another important change, now ClauDB has been splited in several subprojects:

+  - claudb-lib: implementation of the server and commands.
+  - claudb-app: command line application to run standalone server and client.
+  - claudb-junit4: implements a Junit4 compatible @Rule to use in junit4 based tests.
+[Example](https://github.com/tonivade/claudb/blob/master/junit4/src/test/java/com/github/tonivade/claudb/junit4/TestJunit4Rule.java)
+  - claudb-junit5: implements a Junit5 compatible extension to use in junit5 based tests.
+[Example](https://github.com/tonivade/claudb/blob/master/junit5/src/test/java/com/github/tonivade/claudb/junit5/TestJunit5Extension.java)

 ## Performance